- Grants of $20,000 or less: October 31, 2016 and March 31, 2017;

 What does this program do?

-Provides guaranteed loan financing and grant funding to agricultural producers and rural small businesses to purchase or install renewable energy systems or make energy efficiency improvements
+Provides guaranteed loan financing and grant funding to agricultural producers and rural small businesses for renewable energy systems or to make energy efficiency improvements.

 Who may apply?

 - Agricultural producers with at least 50% of gross income coming from agricultural operations, and

 - Small businesses in eligible rural areas.

 NOTE: Agricultural producers and small businesses must have no outstanding delinquent federal taxes, debt, judgment or debarment.

 What is an eligible area?